Samizic29/Samizic29/README.md

 ## About me

-I am a passionate Data Analyst with Entry Level, who want to use his problem solving and analytical skills in solving business problems.
+I am a passionate Data Analyst with Entry Level, who want to use his analytical and problem-solving skills in solving business problems.

-As a Junior Data Analyst, I have gained valuable experience working with large data sets and performing data analysis using packages like SQL, Spreadsheet Excel, Python, R, Tableau etc. I always communicate with the stakeholders in other to understand the business objectives and achieve the business goals.
+As a Junior Data Analyst, I have gained valuable experience working with large data sets and performing data analysis using packages like SQL, Spreadsheet Excel, Python, Tableau etc. I always communicate with the stakeholders in other to understand the business objectives and achieve the business goals.

 ## My Skills and Technologies
 * MS Excel
 * SQL
-* Python
+* Python (pandas, matplotlib, numpy, seaborn)
 * R Programming language
 * Tableau
 * Pandas
 * Data Wrangling
 * Data Visualization
-* Communication Skill
-* Presentation Skill

 ## Contact